PleaseStateTheNatureOfYourInquiry/mooncha/docs_html/_sources/reportzeropart1.rst.txt

 ----------------------------

-In the last months of 2021 and first of 2022 I experimented further with new plants, aquaponics, and wicks to *automatically* water plants.
+In the first half of 2022 I experimented further with new plants, aquaponics, and wicks to *automatically* water plants.
-I have not formally written a report yet.
-All the images can be found at `Part 2 <https://drive.google.com/drive/folders/1rQ6dYZY2zxgOY4Qz9wU_62YUUZOxbwom?usp=sharing>`_.
+I did not do any measurements, only qualitative observations.
+See :ref:`The Zeroth experiment - Part 2 <experimentzeropart2>`.